-MODERN BUSINESS MATHEMATICS WITH EXCEL BUS 151 (3T) 3 credits basic mathematical concepts and applications, such as percentages, decimals, and basic arithmetic operations; markup, markdown, & discounts; financial computations, including simple and compound interest, amortization, depreciation methods, liquidity ratios, and present value; accounting computations, such as payroll and tax calculations, and the management of complex business problems.
+BUS 151 MODERN BUSINESS MATHEMATICS WITH EXCEL (3T) 3 credits

+This course applies mathematics to solve common business problems using Microsoft Excel.
+Topics include basic mathematical concepts and applications, such as percentages, decimals, and basic arithmetic operations; markup, markdown, & discounts; financial computations, including simple and compound interest, amortization, depreciation methods, liquidity ratios, and present value; accounting computations, such as payroll and tax calculations, and the management of complex business problems.
 Emphasis is placed on the use of Microsoft Excel as a computational and problem-solving tool.